ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 TestExternalFiles
+Utility for RootsMagic databases

 RootsMagic (RM) software uses a database as its main storage.
-The database schema includes a table that points to external files.
+The database includes a table that points to external files.
 These file appear under the RM Media tab.

 As the number of linked files increases, user errors become more likely.